Sexual Grooming & Child Abuse

 - Federal Take On Sexual Grooming

 The code dealing with this matter in the law is called the federal enticement statute.
-The contents of the code mentioned under section 2422 bring into account the use of interstate commerce by any individual to for enticing, coercing and persuading an underage child (under 18) to do any activity that can be considered illegal and calls it an offense.
+The contents of the code mentioned under section 2422 bring into account the use of interstate commerce by any individual for enticing, coercing, and persuading an underage child (under 18) to do any activity that can be considered illegal and calls it an offense.

 - Enactment Of Enticement Statues In Several States

 Several state statutes follow the federal enticement of minor laws enforced through national offices.
 We can use the Illinois example as a tool to identify and prove the elements of sexual grooming on the internet, local bulletin board services, etc. Their goal remains arousing or enticing a child or their caretakers, preparing them for an offense covered under section 2 of the Sex Offender Registration Act.
 Civil liberties advocates and child welfare advocates dislike these anti pedo laws with their strict liability against abusers.

 We have to admit that many of the behaviors associated with child abusers would seem familiar in other non-abusing people.
 For example, a child abuser would give a child gifts, but an average person with good intentions might do the same.
 In this scenario, courts, where preparatory procedures by an abuser are considered a standalone crime, can use expert testimony on the behavior of the child abuser and take help from this testimony in concluding the case.
 Many pundits believe analysis experts will significantly help people understand the offender’s modus operandi.